unstoppabledomains/resolution-swift/README.md

  - Create an instance of the Resolution class
  - Call any method of the Resolution class asyncronously

--- NOTE: make sure an instance of the Resolution class (<Resolution?> type) is not deallocated until the asyncronous call brings in the result
+-- NOTE: make sure an instance of the Resolution class is not deallocated until the asyncronous call brings in the result

 # Common examples
  ```swift